 I will mention just Zink and Magnesium specifically because they are two of the only micronutrients known to affect recovery from physical exercise.
 Although neither is commonly deficient in sedentary people, their accelerated loss through sweat, paired with an insufficient dietary intake could mean insufficiency in athletes.

 You can have a high-fat, pre-bed protein snack to avoid blood sugar crashes that will wake you up.
 Also, I recommend taking 15-20 gr of whey protein before sleep because this one is pretty good for tissue repair, especially during the sleep when our bodies do their best job when it comes to tissue repair (or you can take milk if you like as well – it’s proven that casein can help sleeping by relaxing our body mainly).
 By far the best “recovery method” is a high quality sleep (nothing can replace it).
-“Sleep is the most important thing when it comes to recovery.
+Increasing the quality and quantity of your sleep comes with multiple benefits, ranging from higher levels of testosterone to faster muscle recovery and to just feeling better in general.
+I’ve even found one research claiming that 10 hours of sleep is much better than 8 hours when it comes to sports performance… “Sleep is the most important thing when it comes to recovery.
 And it’s very tough with our schedule.
 Our schedule keeps us up late at night, and most of the time it wakes us up early in the morning. … There’s no better recovery than sleep.” – LeBron James.
 “This may sound weird to you,” said James, who aims for 8-9 hours of sleep a night, “but for my 13-year career, I’ve taken a nap for the most part every day — and for sure on game days.”
 Never forget how naps are important too (just up to 30 mins a day does miracles)!
 Napping helps athletes to recover faster after intense workouts (some studies have shown).
 Meb Keflezighi, the 2004 Olympic marathon silver medalist and winner of the 2014 Boston Marathon, naps regularly.

 Scientists are in agreement that even one sleepless night is the equivalent of having a few alcoholic drinks; 22 hours without sleeping has been shown to cause cognitive and reactive impairment comparable to being legally drunk.